Tashar02/Tashar02/README.md

 <p>
   <em>
-    It's been 19 years since I came to this beautiful world.<br>
+    It's been my trip to this beautiful world for 19 years.<br>
     “My life is better with every year of living it.” — Rachel Maddow.
   </em>
 </p>